elid0928/containers/pacloud/postgresql-repmgr/README.md

 ### Environment variables

-Please see the list of environment variables available in the Bitnami PostgreSQL HA container in the next table:
+Please see the list of environment variables available in the Pacloud PostgreSQL HA container in the next table:

 | Environment Variable                   | Default value |
 |:---------------------------------------|:--------------|